 \subsubsection{Policy and State Transition}

 The actor network implements a stochastic policy $\pi_\theta(a|s)$, which maps states to action probabilities through softmax normalization:

 where $\sum_{i=1}^m P_i=1$.
-The probabilities $P_i$ are computed by the actor network's parameters $\theta$ via softmax normalization over its output logits.
+The probabilities $P_i$ are computed by the actor network with parameters $\theta$ via softmax normalization over its output logits.
 This probabilistic approach enables exploring alternative optimization paths while maintaining likely good choices.

 After the actor takes an action $a$, the current state $s$ transitions to the next state $s'$.
 The \textit{state transition} probability $P(s'|s,a)$ reflects the uncertainty in adaptive execution: